osmandapp/web/main/docs/user/purchases/android.md

 ### Pro Features

-Pro Features are available for Pro subscribes.
-It means you need to have [OsmAnd Pro subscription](../purchases/android.md#prices).
+Pro Features are available for [OsmAnd Pro subscription](#prices).

-At this moment, Pro subscription has next features:
+At the moment, the Pro subscription has the following features:

 |  Pro Feature  | Description   |
 | :------------- | :------------- |